Before buying your first guitar and learning how to play it, it’s necessary to keep in mind the different types of

 Rest assured, it is not complicated to take care of a guitar and knowing when to change the strings, just adopt some simple, but essential habits.

 The guitar’s enemy is the moisture in the air, otherwise known as humidity.
 Indeed, it should not be forgotten that guitars are made out of wood!
 One would tend to say that you must be wary of humidity, and while this is true, contrarily the main risk for an instrument is dryness.
 A guitar that retains moisture will swell, but regain its initial shape afterward.
 On the other hand, if it dries out too much, the wood shrinks and this is when problems appear: cracks, paint peeling off, etc…

 To avoid this, store your guitar in its case or cover and never leave it in direct light (especially sunlight), too close to a radiator or excessive heat source.

-Avoid leaving your guitar on the beach, in the sand and in the sun!
+Avoid leaving your first guitar on the beach, in the sand and in the sun!

 The strings tend to oxidize.
 I’m not talking about the classical nylon guitar string, but those of the folk guitar.
 Metallic strings are also sensitive and not to be neglected.
 They tend to oxidize with sweaty fingers.
 To avoid this: